A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Q1

 Each Saturday runs 10AM to 2PM.
-Students enter a simulation — a survival scenario, an economy, a negotiation challenge — before anyone explains what to do.
+Students enter a simulation, a survival scenario, an economy, or a negotiation challenge, before anyone explains what to do.
 They make real decisions under pressure.
 After the simulation, the facilitator runs a structured debrief.
 Students identify what happened, why it happened, what it means, and what they will do differently.
 There are no lectures.
 No worksheets.
 Just decisions and consequences.

 Tap to Close ↺